PDP-11 architecture: Access to other memory spaces

+Example code

+The following PDP-11 assembly source code is for a subroutine named TOUPPER that converts a null-terminated ASCIIZ character string to upper case.

+The following PDP-11 assembly source code demonstrates how the PDP-11's addressing modes can be used to write the same routine with no general registers at all.

 Speed

 PDP-11 processor speed varies by model, memory configuration, op code, and addressing modes.
-Instruction timings have up to three components, execute/fetch of the instruction itself and access time for the source and the destination.
+Instruction timings have up to three components: fetch/execute of the instruction itself and access time for the source and the destination.
 The last two components depend on the addressing mode.
 For example, on the PDP-11/70 (circa 1975), an instruction of the form ADD x(Rm),y(Rn) had a fetch/execute time of 1.35 microseconds plus source and destination times of 0.6 microseconds each, for a total instruction time of 2.55 microseconds.
 Any case where addressed memory is not in the cache adds 1.02 microseconds.
 The register-to-register ADD Rm,Rn can execute from the cache in 0.3 microseconds.
 Floating point is even more complex, since there is some overlap between the CPU and the floating-point processor, but in general, floating point is significantly slower.
 A single-precision floating add instruction ranges from 2.4 to 5.5 microseconds plus time to fetch the operands.

 Interrupts

-The PDP-11 operates at a priority level from 0 through 7, specified by three bits in the Processor Status Word (PSW), and high-end models can operate in a choice of modes, Kernel (privileged), User (application), and sometimes Supervisor, according to two bits in the PSW.
+The PDP-11 operates at a priority level from 0 through 7, specified by three bits in the Processor Status Word (PSW).
+High-end models can operate in a choice of modes, Kernel (privileged), User (application), and sometimes Supervisor, according to two bits in the PSW.

 To request an interrupt, a bus device asserts one of four common bus lines, BR4 through BR7, until the processor responds.
-Higher numbers indicated greater urgency, perhaps that data might be lost or a desired sector might rotate out of contact with the read/write heads unless the processor responds quickly.
-The printer's readiness for another character is the lowest priority (BR4), as it can remain ready indefinitely.
-If the processor is operating at level 5, then BR6 and BR7 would be in order.
+Higher numbers indicate greater urgency, perhaps that data might be lost or a desired sector might rotate out of contact with the read/write heads unless the processor responds quickly.
+The printer's readiness for another character is the lowest priority (BR4), as it remains ready indefinitely.
+If the processor is operating at level 5, then BR6 and BR7 are in order.
 If the processor is operating at 3 or lower, it will grant any interrupt; if at 7, it will grant none.
-Bus requests that are not granted are not lost but merely deferred.
-The device needing service continues to assert its bus request.
+Bus requests that are not granted are not lost but merely deferred; the device needing service continues to assert its bus request.